lgecass/Reed-Solomon-Seq-Box-Filesystem/README.md

 ### Make an Image file out of the Partition where files cannot be recognized
 `sudo dd if=/dev/<data_drive_partition> of=image.ima bs=1M status=progress`
 ### Scan the Image for Files
-`python ./RS-SeqBox/sbxscan.py image.ima` <- This creates a .db3 file
+`python ./RS_SeqBox/sbxscan.py image.ima` <- This creates a .db3 file
 ### Preview all the files that had been recognized by scanning
-`python ./RS-SeqBox/sbxreco.py sbxscan.db3 -i`
+`python ./RS_SeqBox/sbxreco.py sbxscan.db3 -i`
 ### Recover All Files
-`python ./RS-SeqBox/sbxreco.py sbxscan.db3 --all`
+`python ./RS_SeqBox/sbxreco.py sbxscan.db3 --all`
 ### Decode Files into their normal Fileformat
-`python ./RS-SeqBox/sbxdec.py <file to decode>`
+`python ./RS_SeqBox/sbxdec.py <file to decode>`
 ## Code Attribution and Modifications
-The code in this repository is based on the work of Marco Pontello (© 2017).
+Some of the code in this repository is based on the work of Marco Pontello (© 2017).
 The original code can be found here (https://github.com/MarcoPon/SeqBox). <br/>
 ### I have made the following modifications: <br/>
 `...`